longevity-genie/protein_hunter_mcp/README.md

 If PyRosetta fails to install, the postinstall script uses a PATH wrapper to redirect `pip` calls to `uv pip`.
 Check the output for specific errors.

 ### CUDA Issues
 Ensure you have a CUDA-compatible GPU and drivers installed.
-Boltz requires CUDA for optimal performance.
+Boltz requires CUDA for good performance.

+Out-of-memory (OOM) errors usually indicate that the GPU does not have enough VRAM.
+The server expects roughly 20–25GB VRAM; most consumer GPUs (8–16GB) will not be sufficient.
+In that case, use a deployed instance of the server or a higher-memory GPU (for example A100 or H100, often available on cloud platforms).

 ### Missing LigandMPNN or DAlphaBall
 These are optional components from the Protein-Hunter repository.
 The postinstall script will skip them if not found.